Generic Name: mesalamine (me-SAL-a-meen)

 Diarrhea; dizziness; gas; hair loss; headache; mild stomach discomfort or pain; nausea.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or coffee ground-like vomit; bloody stools; chest pain; dark urine; fever, chills, or sore throat; severe headache; shortness of breath; sudden or severe stomach pain or cramping; unusual bruising or bleeding; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bloody or coffee ground-like vomit; bloody stools; change in the amount of urine; chest pain; fever, chills, or persistent sore throat; severe or persistent headache; shortness of breath; sudden or severe stomach pain or cramping; symptoms of liver problems (eg, dark urine; pale stools; severe or persistent nausea, loss of appetite, or stomach pain; unusual tiredness; yellowing of the skin or eyes); unusual bruising or bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.